ciena-frost/bunsen-tutorial/README.md

 ![Custom view](images/custom-view.png)

-#### Creating Submit Button
+#### Adding a Submit Button

-Now that we have a decent looking form lets create a submit button that is only enabled when the form is valid.
-In order to achieve this we will leverage the `onValidation` property for the `frost-bunsen-form` component.
+Now that we have a decent looking form lets add a submit button that is only enabled when the form is valid.
+In order to achieve this we will leverage the `onValidation` property of the `frost-bunsen-form` component.

 *app/templates/signup.hbs*